 In addition, the ICC has to increase its public outreach to the Kenyan citizenry so that they may understand better the operations of the Court.
-The ICC's outreach office in Kenya, should come up with a more effective communication strategy that will allow it to Kenyan Population more successfully.
-This will help in dispelling engage with the Kenyan Population more successfully.
-This will help in dispelling that the Court has an imperialistic agenda and that it will not be fair in its decisions.
+The ICC's outreach office in Kenya, should come up with a more effective communication strategy that will allow it to engage with the Kenyan Population more successfully.
+This will help in dispelling rumors that the Court has an imperialistic agenda and that it will not be fair in its decisions.
 The Court also needs to avoid being pulled in to political debate by releasing statements each time a politician speculates or speaks negatively about the Court.